dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 Notice that the foreign key constraint defining the relationship between blogs and posts is configured with `ON DELETE CASCADE`.

-If we know that database is configured like this, then we can delete a blog _without first loading posts_ and the database will take care of deleting all the posts that were related to that blog.
+If we know that the database is configured like this, then we can delete a blog _without first loading posts_ and the database will take care of deleting all the posts that were related to that blog.
 For example:

 <!--
             using var context = new BlogsContext();